-The results in the SPSS program indicated that the Cronbach's Alpha coefficient was 0.970, indicating a high stability, as the accepted ratio between statisticians is 0.60.
-Values under Cronbach's Alpha if Item Deleted in Table 5 indicate that deleting any paragraph will not increase the stability of the search tool (all values less than or equal to
+The results in the SPSS program indicated that the Cronbach alpha coefficient was 0.966, indicating a high stability, as the accepted rate among statisticians is 0.60.

-0.970), indicating that they are appropriate sections of the questionnaire.
+stability of the search tool (all values less than or equal to 0.966), indicating that they are appropriate paragraphs in the questionnaire.